-The Construction (Design and Management) Regulations – CDM Regulations 2015 – became law on April 6th 2015.
-The aim of the regulations is to set out guidance and protection measures for those involved in construction works in order to keep themselves and anybody else involved safe and free from harm (physically, mentally and also from illness).
+What are the CDM Regulations 2015? – The Construction (Design and Management) Regulations 2015 became law on April 6th 2015, and is an update on previous regulations first introduced in 1994.
+The aim of the regulation is to set out guidance and protection measures for those involved in construction works in order to keep themselves and anybody else involved safe and free from harm (physically, mentally and also from illness).

 The core structure of the regulations is designed to assist people to improve health and safety in construction by encouraging the following good practice.